 No one needs to be told that passwords are important – we all know this.
 But it’s important to remember that your password is your first line of defence.
 Put simply, no matter what service it is that you’re using, the security is often times only as good as the password that you’ve set.

 Making a very strong password is often complicated.
 A password manager really takes a lot of the pain out of the process and makes an often complicated and time consuming process simple and easy.
-A password manager does this by creating and remembering a new, strong and complex password for you that is much stronger than anyone could come up with.
+A password manager does this by creating and remembering new, strong and complex passwords that are extremely difficult for hackers to crack.

 Unique